Potapy Emelianov: Persecution

 Emelianov and his parishioners underwent severe harassment and violent persecution from the Imperial German Army, the Red Guards and the White Army during the Russian Civil War.

-The Second Hetmanate
+Second Hetmanate

 During his absence in St. Petersburg, local Orthodox clergy had attempted to convert his parishioners back to Orthodoxy.
 When Fr.
 Potapy returned after these efforts failed, Orthodox priests approached the occupying troops of the Imperial German Army and accused Fr.
 Potapy of being a spy for the Soviet secret police, or CHEKA.
 In response, a mixed force of German soldiers and those from the Ukrainian People's Army of Pavlo Skoropadskyi's Hetmanate invaded Bogdanovka in a punitive expedition and subjected both Fr.
 Potapy and his parishioners to flogging.

+During the second such flogging expedition, Father Potapy was injured so badly that he had to be brought to the hospital in Luhansk.
+He was visited there by Fr.
+Mikhail Yagulov, who afterwards visited and explained to senior officers in the Imperial German Army the real reasons for the recent accusations against Fr Potapy.
+In response, the last Kaiser's military granted Fr Potapy a safe conduct upon his release and prevented further punitive expeditions as long as German occupation of the region lasted.

+On 25 September 1918, Bishop Neophyte, the assistant to the Archbishop of Kharkiv, arrived in Nizhnaya Bogdanovka with a force of fifty soldiers of the Ukrainian People's Army.
+Most Old Ritualist Greek Catholics of the village fled, while those who remained listened as the Bishop, with tears in his eyes, pleaded with them to return to the Russian Orthodox Church.

+In reply, the villagers said, "In our pastor's eyes we saw not only tears, but blood, caused by the floggings done at your orders."
+They then knelt down before the Bishop and said, "Please, leave us alone with our convictions and our pastor."